 Proper care following your procedure is necessary to achieve the best results.
 Keep in mind that in many cases, some unevenness of color is to be expected.
 This is the purpose of the touch-up visit.
 Please review the following directions and refer to them as necessary.
 If during your healing process you have any questions or concerns, please contact your technician.

-- Purchase Cetaphil Gentle Skin Cleanser and wash your tattoos once daily.
+Purchase Cetaphil Gentle Skin Cleanser for washing.
+You may gently wash 3 days after initial service.
 Gently pat dry before applying a fresh coat of after care.
-Keep moist throughout the day by reapplying aftercare 3 to 4 times each day until exfoliation and flaking is complete.
+Keep moist throughout the day by reapplying aftercare up to 3 times each day until exfoliation and flaking is complete.